 Aphids and their eggs can be spread between plants via their water runoff.
 This makes recirculating hydroponic systems especially vulnerable.
-Over watering also makes roots more susceptible to pest in disease in general.
+Over watering also makes roots more susceptible to pests in disease in general.

 Cleanliness is next to…..

-A clean grow environment helps prevent most pests, and is imperative to preventing a comeback once you have gotten an infestation under control.
-A full cleaning and sterilization of your room and equipment between grows is unavoidable if you want pests to remain gone.
+A clean grow environment helps prevent most pests and is imperative to preventing a comeback once you have gotten an infestation under control.
+Full cleaning and sterilization of your room and equipment between grows are unavoidable if you want pests to remain gone.
 Keeping a clean and tidy grow area can help prevent any eggs that do hitch a ride on clothes or plant matter from getting the chance to come in contact with one of your plants.